In 2017, we expect user experience (UX) to become the most important aspect of digital marketing and advertising. Customer. Experience. Matters.

 TRADITIONAL MARKETING IS DEAD

-For the first time we expect to see a decline in Facebook’s popularity.
+For the first time, we expect to see a decline in Facebook’s popularity.
 Fake news proliferation and garbage content are slowing down user presence.
-To move away from diluted content, businesses must swap the quantity of daily posts for quality information.
+To move away from diluted content, businesses must swap the number of daily posts for quality information.

 Continue reading about new technology innovation and VR marketing in PART TWO.